Saevon/saevon.github.io/content/articles/coding/python-virtual-environments-and-pip.md

 Tags: python, virtualenv, pip

-virtualenv is a pretty awesome tool for any python user, however it is often too easy to accidentally install new pacakges into the wrong place.
+virtualenv is a pretty awesome tool for any python user, however it is often too easy to accidentally install new packages into the wrong place.
 Here I show you how to separate your system packages and that of your project environments.